S3-working-group/s3-practical-guide/docs/all.md

 -   a first draft of prioritized governance and operations backlogs for each identified subdomain.
 -   delegation of influence and the distribution of people to the subdomains through self-selection and nomination.

-Although Driver Mapping is often used for identifying and defining new domains, there are also applications for identifying and distributing governance and operational drivers among existing domains in an organization, e.g. when an initiative will be dealt with by existing teams in an organization, or if a group feels they’re stuck in their current structure and are looking for inspiration for how to incrementally adapt it.
-The group can decide if they would map to existing domains and figure out which new ones they’d need to create, or even create a new structure from scratch.
+Although Driver Mapping is often used for identifying and defining new domains, there are also applications for identifying and distributing governance and operational drivers among existing domains in an organization, e.g. when an initiative will be dealt with by existing teams in an organization, or if a group feels they're stuck in their current structure and are looking for inspiration for how to incrementally adapt it.
+The group can decide if they would map to existing domains and figure out which new ones they'd need to create, or even create a new structure from scratch.

 In a small team or circle (max.
-6-8 people), when it’s not a priority to distribute work, the team might only use steps 1-5, to understand the scope and fill the operations and governance backlog, and then use proposal forming or some other approach for identifying strategy and/or next steps.
+6-8 people), when it's not a priority to distribute work, the team might only use steps 1-5, to understand the scope and fill the operations and governance backlog, and then use proposal forming or some other approach for identifying strategy and/or next steps.

 In preparation:

 -   Invite people that can make a relevant contribution to this project.
 Send out the agenda for the workshop ahead of time.
--   Send out a description of the primary driver and the main requirement you’ll work with, and in case of an existing domain, the domain description for the project/initiative in advance so people can familiarize themselves with it.
+-   Send out a description of the primary driver and the main requirement you'll work with, and in case of an existing domain, the domain description for the project/initiative in advance so people can familiarize themselves with it.
 Aim to resolve any objections before the workshop.
 -   Attendees may already prepare by thinking through and recording ideas of actors and relating needs.
 -   Prepare a poster with the domain description to present in the first step.
 You will also need A5 and rectangular sticky notes, pens and a wide wall to work.